-Who will qualify for a pass in the 2014/2015 season?
+Who will qualify for a pass in the 2016/2017 season?

-5. Travelling Provincial and Club Coaches or Provincial Team Managers may also qualify.
+4. Travelling Provincial and Club Coaches or Provincial Team Managers may also qualify.

 Additional Guidelines to be considered for Qualification

-2. All athletes must be FIS point holders, or have applied for and be eligible for FIS registration and hold a FIS card at the start of the competition year.
+1. Athletes must be full and active members of a Ski Racing, Ski Cross, Freestyle or Snowboard Club in one of the CWSAA Provinces or Territories.
+All athletes must be FIS point holders, or have applied for and be eligible for FIS registration and hold a FIS card at the start of the competition year.

-3. Athletes belonging to a Club or attending a Sports Academy or National Sports School located in one of the CWSAA Provinces, but not normally residing in one of those Provinces are eligible to receive a Competitors Pass from the quota of the Province in which they are training and competing.
+2. Athletes belonging to a Club or attending a Sports Academy or National Sports School located in one of the CWSAA Provinces, but not normally residing in one of those Provinces are eligible to receive a Competitors Pass from the quota of the Province in which they are training and competing.

-4. Coaches’ passes will generally be issued to coaches of Teams or Clubs that have competitors competing nationally in FIS level events first, followed by Provincial or Regional Junior Series.
+3. Coaches’ passes will generally be issued to coaches of Teams or Clubs that have competitors competing nationally in FIS level events first, followed by Provincial or Regional Junior Series.
 Coaches’ passes are taken from the total provincial quota for athletes, therefore they should be held to the absolute minimum.

-6. Ski Cross athletes who are eligible for a CWSAA Competitors pass will be the responsibility of their respective Provincial or Territorial Alpine Ski Association’s quota.
+7. Ski Cross athletes who are eligible for a CWSAA Competitors pass will be the responsibility of their respective Provincial or Territorial Alpine Ski Association’s quota.

-7. Developing sports organizations who do not currently field eligible athletes may apply for special consideration for Competitor Passes by providing a written submission to the Chairman of the CWSAA Competitor Pass Committee including their athlete development plan and reasons why their athletes will require Canada West access to ski areas.
+8. Developing sports organizations who do not currently field eligible athletes may apply for special consideration for Competitor Passes by providing a written submission to the Chairman of the CWSAA Competitor Pass Committee including their athlete development plan and reasons why their athletes will require Canada West access to ski areas.

-Pass Distribution to Provincial Sports Organizations
+Pass Distribution to Provincial Sports Associations

 The distribution of the competitors’ passes is based solely on the number of eligible FIS registered athletes by Province or Territory in each of the sports disciplines.